apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 * perl-JSON
 * perl-WWW-Curl

 #.
-Enter the Traffic Monitor server into Traffic Ops.
+Add the Traffic Monitor server into Traffic Ops using 'Servers' -> 'Add Server'.
 Set the 'Type' field to 'RASCAL'.

 #.
 Make sure the FQDN of the Traffic Monitor is resolvable in DNS.